When I left the Military I felt like I lost my Identity and purpose. I miss the camaraderie and connection that was such a big part of my life.

 The camaraderie, the bantering back and forth and knowing that each and everyone of these guys and gals have my six has been a life changing adventure.

 The most beneficial part of being a Guardian has been my stability.
-Mental, emotional & spiritual stability has given me a peace I never knew I could have.
+Mental, emotional & spiritual stability which has given me a peace I never knew I could have.

 I had no idea how much garbage I was carrying and worse, how much it was affecting my loved ones.